-Another warehouse club, Costco Wholesale® was created out of a merger of Price Club (founded in 1976 by Sol Price) and Costco (created in 1983).
-As of March 1997, the company operated 272 warehouse stores (each between 70,000- and 160,000-square feet) in twenty-three states and five other nations.
-It had 25 million cardholders and employed almost 53,000 people (more than 40,000 in the United States).
-In fiscal year 1996, its revenues exceeded \$19 billion.
-Like Sam's Club, Price Club/Costco is characterized by simple, warehouse-like settings.
+Another warehouse club, Costco, was created out of a merger of Price Club (founded in 1976 by Sol Price) and Costco (created in 1983).
+As of the beginning of 2004, the company operated 318 warehouse stores in the United States (a total of 430 throughout the world), averaging more than 130,000-square feet in size, in 36 states (and Puerto Rico).
+In 2003, it had almost 20 million cardholders and employed more than 78,000 people in the United States.
+In fiscal year 2003, its revenues exceeded \$41 billion.
+Like Sam's Club, Costco is characterized by simple, warehouse-like settings.
 A limited range of low-priced and discount goods, including food, are sold.
-Price Club/Costco offers discounted goods, especially in large sizes and in packages of multiple items, so that consumers often end up purchasing more of a given commodity than they intended to purchase.
+Costco offers discounted goods, especially in large sizes and in packages of multiple items, so that consumers often end up purchasing more of a given commodity than they intended to purchase.
 Demonstrations and samples are abundant.
 Goods are laid out in such a way that customers often end up buying many things on a whim that they may not need or ever finish.

 Also worth mentioning are supercenters that combine a grocery store, a drug store, and a mass merchandiser in one enormous setting.
 For example, a 200,000-square foot Wal-Mart supercenter is twice as large as a normal Wal-Mart and six or seven times the size of a typical supermarket.
-Wal-Mart operates 354 supercenters; its first supercenter opened in 1988.
+95 Wal-Mart opened its first supercenter in 1988 and, as mentioned above, now has over a thousand of them.
 Other important operators of supercenters are Fred Meyer in the West, Meijer in the Midwest, Target, and Kmart.